Best Handheld Vacuum Cleaners

 1. Upright Vacuum Cleaner

 Upright designs take the form of a cleaning head which the handle and bag are attached to it.
 The beater bar serves as a dirt remover through the rotational sweeping and vibration.
 The most common upright vacuum cleaner uses a belt to drive power to the suction motor enable for the brush roll to rotate.
 There two types of upright; direct fan and bypass fan.
 Direct fan vacuum cleaners have large blade fans and short air paths that make the dirt passes directly and efficiently without requiring a high amount of power to make effective cleaning on carpets.
-On the other hand, bypass fan vacuum cleaner is in a recommendation for above-floor cleaning since the fans are smaller which need much power and are less efficient than the direct fan, although the suction does not reduce even with a distant hose.
+On the other hand, bypass fan vacuum cleaner is recommended for above-floor cleaning since the fans are smaller which need much power and are less efficient than the direct fan, although the suction does not reduce even with a distant hose.

 1. Canister Vacuum Cleaner